Lombiq/Hosting-Tenants/Lombiq.Hosting.Tenants.HealthChecks/Readme.md

 ### Admin UI

-By going to Admin > Multi-tenancy > Health Checks on the default tenant, you can see the list of unhealthy tenants.
+By going to Admin > Multi-tenancy > Health Checks on the Default tenant, you can see the list of unhealthy tenants.

 ### Health Check Logging and Propagation

 If a tenant is detected to be non-healthy, it's logged by the Default tenant.
-In turn this marks the default tenant as unhealthy as well.
+In turn this marks the Default tenant as unhealthy as well.

 ### Periodic Self Health Checks